 The story of one mile, and of one neighborhood: East Tremont.
 Maybe the best chapter in the book.
 The most graspable in terms of the lives affected by Moses.

 Generational capture of institutions and power is dangerous.
-In the latter part of the book, Moses is building streets the way he does, because he still has this antiquidated image of cars being for vacation and leisure, while reality has changed dramatically.
+In the latter part of the book, Moses is building streets the way he does, because he still has this antiquated image of cars being for vacation and leisure, while reality has changed dramatically.
 There is this saying: Die a hero, or live long enough to see yourself become the villain.
-In a similar vain we could say: Do good stuff for a limited time, or stay long enough to do bad stuff for a longer time.
-This is not to take away from his otherwise evilness.
+In a similar vein we could say: Do good stuff for a limited time, or stay long enough to do bad stuff for a longer time.
+This is not to take away from his otherwise wrongdoing.
 But "being from another time" made his late decisions even worse.